-Ricevimento in presenza: giovedì ore 11-13 (si consiglia di prendere un appuntamento via email); in caso di necessità è possibile fissare un incontro anche in giorni o orari diversi.
+Ricevimento in presenza: mercoledì ore 15-17 previo appuntamento via email; in caso di necessità è possibile fissare un incontro anche in giorni o orari diversi.

 Giulio Vannini is Associate Professor of Classical Philology at the University of Florence, Dept. of Literature and Philosophy.
-In the same Dept. he is Coordinator of the Section "Classics, Medieval and Renaissance Studies", as well as a member of the Department Committee.
+In the same Dept. he is Coordinator of the Section "Classics, Medieval and Renaissance Studies", as well as a member of the Department Committee ("Giunta").
 He is also a member of the scientific board of the PhD in Classics and Archaeology, Universities of Pisa, Florence, and Siena, and a member of the Management committee of the Istituto Papirologico “Girolamo Vitelli”.